-The 1,282 foot Hartland Covered Bridge is the longest covered bridge in the world.
-It was originally constructed by the Hartland Bridge Company, which was formed by citizens on both sides of the St. John River, and officially opened July 4, 1901.
+Hartland's 1282-foot long covered bridge is the Longest Covered Bridge in the World.
+It was constructed by the Hartland Bridge Company, which was formed by citizens on both sides of the Saint John River, and officially opened July 4, 1901.

-The side walkway was added to the bridge in 1945 and on June 23, 1980, the Hartland Covered Bridge was declared a National Historic Site and on September 15, 1999 it was declared a Provincial Historic Site.
+On June 23, 1980, the bridge was declared a National Historic Site and less than a decade later, on September 15, 1999, the bridge was declared a Provincial Historic Site.